wbalbo/LeetCode-1.TwoSum/README.md

 You can return the answer in any order.</b>

-Certainly has better and performatic ways to improve this code (using 2 for loops for example or using a HashMap) but I want to document my solutions to see my improvements in this platform and in my algorithm's learning.
+Certainly has better and performatic ways to improve this code (using 2 for loops for example or using a HashMap) but I want to document my solutions to see my improvements in this platform and to improve my algorithms skills.

 This is a problem part of Top Interview Questions lists, from Leetcode.